 The story goes like this

-Once upon a time there was an old couple who really wanted to have a child.
+Once upon a time, there was an old couple who really wanted to have a child.
 Since they were old this was a bit difficult for them but they kept praying for a baby.
 One day their wish came true and the old woman gave birth to a small boy.
-The boy was so small people had hard time seeing him, he was actually as small as the old man’s thumb, they called him issunboushi (Issunboushi いっすんぼうし).
+The boy was so small people had a hard time seeing him, he was actually as small as the old man’s thumb, they called him Issunboushi (Issunboushi いっすんぼうし).

 The short story of Kintarou きんたろう。 Kintarou means golden boy.
 It is the story of a little boy who wore nothing a small bib that said Gold (きん、金）on it.
 He was left in the Mount Ashigara by a witch named Yama-Uba.
 He was a very strong boy since early childhood.